 - Baseline habitat categorization study prior to construction of the Project and implementation of mitigation requirements, including mapping habitat types and noxious weeds in the easement areas.
 The baseline study will establish repeatable methods to quantitively measure habitat conditions, such as target native vegetation, shrub cover, and noxious weeds, as the conditions pertain to success criteria listed below.
-Vegetative cover will be assessed using appropriate methods (e.g., drone-derived imagery, lidar, lineintercept or plot surveys) to determine progress toward meeting success criteria. - Repeatable photo points or equivalent method by a qualified investigator (e.g., botanist, wildlife biologist, range specialist). - A monitoring schedule including photo point monitoring and vegetation monitoring as necessary to assess progress toward success criteria. - A reporting plan and guidelines for adaptive management, as needed, will be available to Kittitas County, the WDFW, and the landowner, if requested.
+Vegetative cover will be assessed using appropriate methods (e.g., drone-derived imagery, lidar, lineintercept or plot surveys) to determine progress toward meeting success criteria). - Repeatable photo points or equivalent method by a qualified investigator (e.g., botanist, wildlife biologist, range specialist). - A monitoring schedule including photo point monitoring and vegetation monitoring as necessary to assess progress toward success criteria. - A reporting plan and guidelines for adaptive management will be sent to WDFW.